MicrosoftDocs/defender-docs/articles/defender-for-cloud/agentless-code-scanning.md

 ### Scalability and performance impact

 Agentless code scanning avoids creating resources in the subscription and doesn't require scanning during the pipeline process.
 It uses the Azure DevOps REST API to pull metadata and code.
 This means API calls count toward Azure DevOps rate limits, but you won't incur direct data transfer costs.
-You can manage scans to stay within these limits.
+The service manages scans to ensure they stay within Azure DevOps rate limits without interrupting the development environment.
 This method provides efficient, high-performance scanning across repositories without affecting DevOps workflows.
 For more information, see [Azure DevOps Rate and Usage Limits](/azure/devops/integrate/concepts/rate-limits).

 ## Data security, compliance, and access control for agentless code scanning